nickderobertis/pypi-sphinx-quickstart/README.md

 ### Github Pages Setup

 Go to repo settings, Github Pages section.
-For the Source dropdown, select "master branch /docs folder".
+For the Source dropdown, select "gh-pages branch".
 The settings page should reload, and in the Github Pages section it should show the URL of your documentation.
 You should be able to see the documentation at the URL after a few seconds, but it will still be the example documentation.

+If "gh-pages branch" is not shown in the dropdown, you need to make one release commit and push it, so that the `gh-pages` branch will be added to your repo.
+After doing that, you can go into the repo settings and select "gh-pages branch" as described.

 ### `conf.py`